 Though we do not have a rolling application process, it is always best to apply as early as you can.
 That way, if there are errors, you will still have time to correct them.

-Admissions decisions will be released in early March, 2020.
-Applicants who are admitted into this cycle will begin their program in mid-August, 2020.
+Admissions decisions are released in early March.
+Applicants who are admitted will begin their program in mid-August.

 Application Checklist (please see detailed instructions below)